spatialos/gdk-for-unity/docs/content/gameobject/create-delete-spos-entries.md

   * identify the SpatialOS entity id of the entity that you want to delete
   * [send the `DeleteEntity` world command]({{urlRoot}}/content/gameobject/gomb-world-commands#deleteentity).

 > Do not delete the linked GameObjects.
-The GDK handles deleting the linked GameObjects, f you used the [GameObject creation feature module]({urlRoot}}/content/gameobject/linking-spos-entities-gameobjects) to link your SpatialOS entities to GameObjects.
+The GDK handles deleting the linked GameObjects, if you used the [GameObject creation feature module]({urlRoot}}/content/gameobject/linking-spos-entities-gameobjects) to link your SpatialOS entities to GameObjects.
 Deleting GameObjects locally will break many things badly.

 #### Example of deleting an entity
 The following code snippet shows an example of how to delete an entity inside a MonoBehaviour.
 This example MonoBehaviour would be enabled on any worker containing the corresponding GameObject.